resun-c/django-auth0-engine/README.md

 ### 4.3.
 Signing in:

-The sign in process is done by the `AuthEngine.signin()` method.
-This method takes a Django `HttpRequest` object, the user's email address as username, password, and any additional information required by Auth0 (see the [AuthEngine.signin()](docs/reference/md/auth_engine.md#authenginesigninrequest-username-password-scope-realm-audience-grant_type-forwarded_for-keep_signed_in) documentation for details)..
+Call the `AuthEngine.signin()` method with the user's email address as username, password, and any additional information required by Auth0 to sign in a user.

-Upon successful sign in, it sets the session cookie in the request object and returns a `User` object.
-Otherwise, an `AuthEngineError` object with error information is returned; the request session is unchanged.
+Upon sign in, this method sets the session cookie in the request and returns a `User` object.
+If it fails to sign in the user, an `AuthEngineError` is returned with proper error information.

 Example: